 After profiling and analyzing the dam and levee information (including general background, historical occurrences, extent, exposure, and vulnerability), the risk analysis was discussed and among the participating members.
-Through these discussions and analysis, it was decided that while some communities have property and population that may be affected by an event due to the local knowledge, lack of previous events, no high hazard dams in the immediate or upstream area, no certified levees affected byb100-year floodplain requirements, and the overall probability of a minimal occurrence, all participating communities classified their respective jurisdictions as 'No Exposure'.
+Based on local knowledge, lack of previous events, no high hazard dams in the immediate or upstream area, no certified levees affected by 100-year floodplain requirements, and the overall probability of a minimal occurrence, all participating communities classified their respective jurisdictions as 'Low'.